-25. January 2013Media Releases Particle Physics Research Using Muons Large Scale Facilities Matter and Material
+25. January 2013Media Releases Particle Physics Research Using Muons Large Research Facilities Matter and Material

 An international team of scientists confirmed the surprisingly small value of the proton radius with laser spectroscopy of exotic hydrogen.
 The experiments were carried out at PSI which is the only research institute in the world providing the necessary amount of muons for the production of the exotic hydrogen atoms made up of a muon and a proton.